In this guide:

 - Improve new mother access to professional lactation support – This can be done in different ways, such as in-person, online, telephone, or group.
 It can involve home-visits or breastfeeding clinics within the community;

 - Peer support programs – Peer support is a powerful mechanism for helping mothers reach their breastfeeding goals.
 Effective peer support typically requires leaders to be trained as facilitators.
-Mothers then share emotional support as well as guidance and problem-solving advice;
+Mothers then share emotional support as well as guidance and problem-solving advice, eg, tips for getting a good latch or breastfeeding in public;

 - Boost breastfeeding support in the workplace – There are numerous ways in which employers can support mothers to continue breastfeeding.
 These include developing corporate policies, and providing adequate lactation spaces and equipment and giving women the flexibility to use them.
 Onsite child-care and allowing babies at the workplace also helps;